Eugenia Psyllids are sapsuckers that cause the leaves of Eugenia and Syzygium species (Lillipillies) to curl up and bubble.

 Similar pysllids (Trizoa spp) also affect other trees and hedges, including pittosporums.

-Keep young plants well watered and fed over summer to ensure they stay healthy.
-Stressed plants are more likely to get badly attacked by psyllids.
+Keep plants well watered and fed from Spring-Autumn to ensure they stay healthy.
+Stressed plants are more likely to get attacked by psyllids.

 Read our top tips for growing delicious and healthy passionfruit.Read More